Study Shows Very Few Children Can Outgrow An Early Autism Diagnosis, Still Need SupportC. Dixon

-The study was published in the Journal of Child Neurology and led by a research team at Albert Einstein College of Medicine and Montefiore Health System.
+A research team strove to answer the question in their study: When an Early Diagnosis of Autism Spectrum Disorder Resolves, What Remains?
+The study was published in the Journal of Child Neurology and led by a team at Albert Einstein College of Medicine and Montefiore Health System.

 The team looked at the records of 569 children, all of whom were diagnosed before they were three years old at the researchers’ own autism center between 2003 and 2013.
 Almost all of the children underwent early intervention, such as speech therapy, occupational therapy, applied behavioral analysis (ABA), and other targeted therapies.